two-torial/two-torial/docs/games/bemani/museca/1plushalf/troubleshooting.md

 ??? tip "I can't hear anything else than the game!"

-    Museca is a 64-bit game utilizing a feature in Windows called [WASAPI exclusive mode](https://docs.microsoft.com/en-us/windows/win32/coreaudio/exclusive-mode-streams) to obtain less audio latency.
-Unfortunately, this cannot be changed.
+    Museca only supports [WASAPI exclusive](https://docs.microsoft.com/en-us/windows/win32/coreaudio/exclusive-mode-streams) for its audio.
+This means the game takes exclusive control of your audio device while running, which cannot be changed.

-??? tip "I'm not getting any audio/My audio is completely wrecked and I'm using an external DAC!
+??? tip "I'm not getting any audio/My audio is completely wrecked and I'm using an external DAC!"

-    Several external DACs have issues with [WASAPI exclusive mode](https://docs.microsoft.com/en-us/windows/win32/coreaudio/exclusive-mode-streams) and are unable to be used entirely, it's likely you'll be forced to use your motherboard's sound chip, or find a compatible DAC.
+    Many external DACs do not work with [WASAPI exclusive mode](https://docs.microsoft.com/en-us/windows/win32/coreaudio/exclusive-mode-streams) and therefore won't function with Museca.
+Usually, you'll need to use your motherboard's onboard audio or a DAC confirmed to be compatible.

 ## FAQ